Use WordPress as a Content Management System

 Forms: Create and include forms on your website to allow your visitors to get in touch with you directly from the pages on your domain.
-You can use forms as an e-mail communication tool or sales tool, or to conduct surveys to gather feedback from your readers and/or clients.
+You can use forms as e-mail communication tools or sales tools, or to conduct surveys to gather feedback from your readers and/or clients.

-Social media integration: Gather the content that you publish in other networks like Facebook or Twitter and integrate it into your website using different techniques and plugins available for WordPress.
+Social media integration: Gather the content that you publish on other networks like Facebook or Twitter and integrate it into your website using different techniques and plugins available for WordPress.

-This list is just a sampling of the different types of content that you can publish and manage using WordPress as a CMS, rather than as a blogging platform only.
+The preceding list is just a sampling of the different types of content that you can publish and manage using WordPress as a CMS rather than as a blogging platform only.